Home Products Development

 There’s an entire industry behind almost everything we use wherever we live.
 Our homes, apartments, dorms, and beyond are filled with things we need, want — and even love.
 In this unique program, you’ll learn to create products that meet consumers’ changing needs and desires.

-In a close-knit, collaborative academic environment, you’ll learn to understand consumer trends and behavior, identify opportunities in the market, develop product concepts, and manage the market development process of taking new product ideas from concept to consumer.
+In a close-knit, collaborative academic environment, you’ll learn to understand consumer trends and behavior, identify opportunities in the market, develop product concepts, and manage the product development process of taking new ideas from concept to consumer.
 And you’ll benefit from the program’s close ties to industry leaders in this growing field.

 Home Products Development BS